red-isbe/isbe-contracts/docs/generated/identity/didregistry/interfaces.md

 Inserts a new DID document with initial verification method into the registry

-_Creates a complete DID document with cryptographic verification capabilities and temporal validity constraints for secure identity management_
+_Creates a complete DID document with cryptographic verification capabilities and temporal validity constraints for secure identity management.
+Inherits alsoKnownAs from the first document.
+Can only be called by authorised controllers of the DID_

 #### Parameters